PainterQubits/Unitful.jl/docs/src/extending.md

 One can achieve this by defining new dimensions with the [`@dimension`](@ref) or [`@derived_dimension`](@ref) macros.
-The trick is to define dimensions that display suggestively like physical dimensions, like 𝐋*, 𝐓* etc., but are distinct as far as Julia's type system is concerned.
+The trick is to define dimensions that display suggestively like physical dimensions, like ᴸ*, ᵀ* etc., but are distinct as far as Julia's type system is concerned.
 Then, you can use [`@refunit`](@ref) to base units for these new dimensions without reference to SI.
 The result will be that attempted conversion between the hypothetical unit system and SI will fail